 2. Assume the room wants stable clears unless the host says otherwise.

-What the CBT Report Changes About the Advice
+What Busy Rooms Change About the Advice

 • Clear visual telegraphs beat flashy clutter.